 Services must first apply the DE's PoA criteria, and following this may apply locally developed criteria, as per examples below.

-All information relating to PoA criteria should be respectfully collected from families upon enrolment, recorded in the child's confidential enrolment record and entered into the Kindergarten Information Management (KIM) system, where applicable.
+All information relating to PoA criteria should be respectfully collected from families upon enrolment, recorded in each child's confidential enrolment record and entered into Arrival, where applicable.